-Singer Abhijeet Bhattacharya talks straight without mincing his words.
-Abhijeet spoke on a wide range of topics during an event, from Swachchta to nationalism to his singing journey.
+Singer Abhijeet Bhattacharya likes to talk straight without mincing his words.
+Here’s Abhijeet talking on a wide range of topics – Bollywood mafia, nationalism, and his singing journey.

 Desh mein kuch hi log hain jinhone kadam uthaya.
 Modi ji ne Article 370 khatam kia, Bapu ne desh ke liye itna kuch kiya aur ek Abhijeet hai jisne industry mein rehke kulhaadi pe paon mara.
 Log aaj bhi uski roti sekte hai.
 Jab Pakistani aate hai toh unke khilaf unka naam aaye newspaper mein, islie kuch log todh phodh karte hain.
 Ek garib ka taxi todh dete hai lekin Pakistani ka camera nai todhte.